For Wendell McKines, basketball remains the easy part.

 McKines passed 18 units last fall to become eligible and without basketball found time to regularly share his thoughts on his blog, "Everyday is Wens Day."

 Because he plays the game with passion, McKines is one of the team's most popular players, according to Jason Groves, who covers the Aggies for the Las Cruces Sun-News.
-Not surprisingly, some NMSU fans became a bit riled
+Not surprisingly, some NMSU fans became a bit riled up earlier this month when McKines put up a blog entry titled, "Our fan base is horrible."

 McKines posted the blog in response to what he considered disappointing home crowds for Western Athletic Conference games against Utah State and Nevada.